highstreeto/rust-workshop/doc/slides/src/slides/03-Functions.md

 <div class="fragment fade-in-then-semi-out">

-Functions are only visible in the current module scope, for outside access use `pub`
+Functions are only visible in the current module scope, for outside access use `pub` and for navigating into `::`

 </div>